MFS4711/Restaurant-Web-App/README.md

 ### Fonts
 <!-- description in style below -->
-The ... font was used throughout the project.
-It's a simple, very ligible sans-serif font, with a rounded appearance, particularly on headings and larger fonts
+The Montserrat font was used throughout the project for headings and prominent text.
+It's a clean, modern sans-serif font with a strong, professional look, making it ideal for a refined restaurant like Cedar and Flame.
+Its bold, uppercase styling helps convey a sense of sophistication and presence.

+For body text, Open Sans was chosen due to its simplicity and high legibility, providing a comfortable reading experience for users.
+Its versatility and neutral design make it well-suited for longer content while maintaining a polished, cohesive aesthetic across the site.

 ### Colour
 The following colour palette was used in the project